 2. Monopoly power in selling compatible ink.
 When a firm has sold a printer, it has a degree of monopoly power in selling ink cartridges.
 An Epsom printer may only work with Epsom compatible cartridges, therefore there is no effective competition to bring down the price of cartridges.
 The firm can set a price where marginal cost equals marginal revenue and maximise profits like a monopolist.
 In theory, you can buy compatible ink cartridges, but printer firms make it difficult by putting a chip in the printer and ink cartridge to prevent this alternative competition.

-- Vertical Restraints – Big printing companies like Hewlett Packard, allegedly, have been preventing other 3rd party firms from selling ink.
+3. Vertical Restraints – Big printing companies like Hewlett Packard, allegedly, have been trying to prevent other 3rd party firms from selling compatible ink.
 This is essential to maintain their monopoly power.
 To prevent other firms selling ink cheaply big printer firms can use:

-- Technology – electronic chips make it difficult for other firms to provide replacements.
+- Technology – electronic chips with key codes make it difficult for other firms to provide replacements.

 Tips for Buying Printers

-I like this article because recently I bought a Hewlett Packard printer for £50.
+A few years ago I bought a Hewlett Packard printer for £50.
 I then realised a set of ink cartridges was over £20.
-Furthermore, they made the cartridges very small.
+Furthermore, they made the cartridges very small, which needed frequent replacing.
 And, there was no option to buy alternative cartridges.